sst/sst/www/docs/api.md

 ---
 title: API
-description: "Learn to create REST, GraphQL, and WebSocket APIs in your Serverless Stack (SST) app."
+description: "Learn to create REST, GraphQL, and WebSocket APIs in your SST (SST) app."
 ---

 import TabItem from "@theme/TabItem";